-In a Loyola Law School classroom, students drive the discussion, lectures take a backseat to hands-on learning, and practical skills are what it's all about.
+In a Loyola classroom, students drive the discussion, lectures take a backseat to hands-on learning, and practical skills are what it's all about.

-Practica: A Sampling
+PRACTICA: A SAMPLING

-Civil Rights Litigation.
-You hone your interviewing, drafting and trial skills while studying key affirmative action, free speech and other civil liberties cases.
 District Attorney.
 You are embedded as a certified law clerk conducting felony preliminary hearings and misdemeanor jury trials.